Carglglz/upydevice/README.md

 ### BLE DEVICE (BleREPL Protocol): `BleDevice`

-This requires [BleREPL](https://github.com/Carglglz/upyble#getting-started) to be enabled in the device.
-(This is experimental, only tested on MacOS)
+This requires [BleREPL](https://upydev.readthedocs.io/en/latest/gettingstarted.html) to be enabled in the device.
+(This is still experimental and performance may be platform and device dependent)

 ```
 >>> from upydevice import BleDevice